opmatrixsoftware/sshd-docker-builder/README.md

 NOTE:  SSH servers will not work with keys in a Kubernetes mapped volume file.
 Therefore, you must use an environment variable (in this case SSH_PUB_KEY) to hold the ssh public key.
-The ``entrypoint.sh`` script will then create the ``/root/.ssh/authorized_keys`` file with the contents of this environment variable.
+The ``entrypoint.sh`` script will then create the ``/root/.ssh/authorized_keys`` file with the contents of this environment variable with the correct permissions.
 After the file is created the environment variable is removed.
 The kubectl app does not have this issue, and .kube/config can be mapped using a Kubernetes "secret" volume file mount.

 ## Find the endpoint of the SSH server
 ```